farbcodegmbh/laravel-stateful-resources/docs/pages/basic-usage.md

 The impact for smaller resources is _minimal_, as the overhead of computing unused attributes is negligible.
 However, for large resources with many attributes, this may lead to performance issues.

-But there is a way to circumvent this issue by wrapping the attribute content in a closure:
+But there is a way to circumvent this limitation by wrapping the value in a closure:

 ```php
 public function toArray(): array